inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 with butter or margarine and sprinkle with cinnamon.
 Cover with top crust.
 Trim and flute edges together.
 Cut slits in top crust to let steam escape.
-Bake in a hot oven (425 F) 30 to 35 minutes, until crust is crisp and golden.
+Bake in a hot oven (425 F) 30 to 35 minutes, until crust is crisp and goln.
 Serve warm.
 Cut into 6 to 8 slices.
 		-- Found lurking on a Ritz Crackers box
 And do you think (fop that I am) that I could be the Scarlet Pumpernickel?
 QOTD: